 2( strip away the skin's natural barrier and protection, sebum, and make it vulnerable and dry.

-Our SOLE combines both mechanical exfoliants (jojoba beads and activated bamboo charcoal beads) and naturally derived chemical acids (from fermented berries and citrus).
+Fancy Baby-soft skin?
+Don't miss out and try our SOLE , which combines both mechanical exfoliants (jojoba beads and activated bamboo charcoal beads) and naturally derived chemical acids (from fermented berries and citrus).